hmallen/lorenzbot/README.md

 - Make csv profit calc ignore last group of buys without a sell for calculation

 IF TIME:
+- "Cash out" profits to BTC (or whatever else)
 - Test on other markets (ex.
 'BTC_STR')
 - Move major functions to library in object-oriented setup
 - Add argument for product selection